 Aguaventura provides a backpack containing: boots, mountain wear consisting of a jacket, pants, mittens, walking sticks (absolutely crucial), a slide, crampons, a helmet, and a gas mask.

-The day before the climb, you need to go to Aguaventura to try on boots, clothes, helmet, and check your equipment.
+The day before the climb, you must go to Aguaventura to try on boots, clothes, helmet, and check your equipment.

 Extras you need to take